jess-moloney/mini-project-4/README.md

 8. Applicants applying for a lower loan amount
 9. Applicants applying for a shorter-term loan

-I will examine these hypotheses by looking at the percentage of applicants in each of these categories who get their loans approved.
+I will examine these hypotheses by comparing the percentage of applicants in each of these categories who get their loans approved (for categorical features), or by comparing the mean values of numeric features for those who get their loans approved vs. those who don't.

 ## EDA
 - Univariate Analysis (Numerical): Examined distribution of income, loan amount, and loan amount term - all are positively skewed with some extreme outliers.
 It seems possible, based on the other datapoints, that some of the outliers are errors (perhaps an extra zero was added to an income of 8000 to give 80000), although it's difficult to tell without more information.